RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

   <ol>
     <li>
-      <em>Who should be in charge of our project&#8217;s security?</em> Involve the right people, taking the time to get to know their character and mindset.
+      <em>Who should be in charge of our project's security?</em> Involve the right people, taking the time to get to know their character and mindset.
 Not everyone is cut out to think with the type of mindset needed to properly manage security.
-Unless someone is <em>really</em> into security, is trustworthy, is assertive, and unafraid of conflict, they simply aren&#8217;t the right person for this task.
+Unless someone is <em>really</em> into security, is trustworthy, is assertive, and unafraid of conflict, they simply aren't the right person for this task.
     </li>
     <li>
       <em>Who has need-to-know?</em> Need-to-know is an essential principle in projects.
-Data leakage often inadvertently occurs by team members that probably didn&#8217;t need the information to begin with.
+Data leakage often inadvertently occurs by team members that probably didn't need the information to begin with.
 Those that realize the &#8220;big-picture&#8221; usage of the data and need access to it for their tasks typically realize the need to keep the data private.
     </li>
     <li>
       <em>Separation of duties with each area managed by a small core team.</em> While not always possible, it is helpful to have one main realm of responsibility per team.
 Also, the core team of each area/realm needs to remain just that &#8211; the core team.
 In other words, the more people added, the tougher it is to keep things secure.